polterguy/phosphorusfive/plugins/p5.web/README.md

 _el:div

-// This doesn't work, and will create a widget with a *really* weird ID! create-literal-widget element:x:/../*/_el?value
+// This doesn't work, and will create a widget with a *really* weird ID! p5.web.widgets.create-literal element:x:/../*/_el?value

-// However, with our [eval-x] trick, it works eval-x:x:/+/*/element create-literal-widget element:x:/../*/_el?value
+// However, with our [eval-x] trick, it works eval-x:x:/+/*/element p5.web.widgets.create-literal element:x:/../*/_el?value
 ```

 ### Deleting and "emptying" widgets

-In addition to the above mentioned events, you also have the *[delete-widget]* and *[clear-widget]* Active Events.
+In addition to the above mentioned events, you also have the *[p5.web.widgets.delete]* and *[p5.web.widgets.clear]* Active Events.
 The first one entirely deletes
 a widget from your page, while the second one empties its children collection.
 If your run this through your System42/executor for instance,
 then your entire page will go "blank".

 ```
-clear-widget:cnt
+p5.web.widgets.clear:cnt
 ```

 If you wish to instead for instance delete the main menu, you could accomplish that with the following code.

 ```
-delete-widget:main-navbar-wrapper
+p5.web.widgets.delete:main-navbar-wrapper
 ```

 Yet again, don't panic, but refresh your page, and your menu is back!